orey/stuff/Configuration-Windows/README.md

 set PATH="C:\Tools\MyPath":%PATH
 ```

+Command lines: Many tools can be run provided there is a JRE in the path.
+Some may have a untrivial launching commands.
+See [here](https://github.com/orey/stuff/tree/master/Configuration-Windows/CommandLineNoInstall) for sample of portable tools.

 ## Important tools

 Here is a list of important tools and tricks to install the portable versions: